 his show the next day.
 I worked for them 3 times, and got paid very nicely.
 I guess I did win that night after all.
 Sometimes

 you never know when you will get a break in this nutty business.
 The show was, "America's Funniest People".
 And that led

 to a few other shows later on.
 I wish they had video cameras in the clubs back then, but they didn't.
-They probably
+Below is an audio

 It is important to get good acting training and/or coaching, but improv, and stand up rounds out your skills.